HUMENTH/myddleware/docs/basic_usage.md

 **In the parameter tab :**

 - The reference date : This is the date Myddleware uses for data reading in source applications.
 For example, if you set today’s date, only today’s created or modified data will besent to your target application.
-(This also depends on the mode of your rule :the ```“Create and update data”``` rule mode concerns modified data while the ```“Create data only”``` rule mode concerns created data).
+(This also depends on the mode of your rule :the ```Create and update data``` rule mode concerns modified data while the ```Create data only``` rule mode concerns created data).
 If you want to migrate your data, all you need to do is put this date in the past.
 Then all created/modified data after this date will be read by Myddleware.
 - Deleting data : You can ask the system to delete the transferred data of your rule after x days.
-Touse this functionality, you have to set the background task ```“clear data”```.
+Touse this functionality, you have to set the background task ```clear data```.
 See the install guide.
 For your information, this job will delete all the data you have transferred for this rule, except the ids which are necessary for the correct functioning of Myddleware.
 - Simulate transfer: there is an option to simulate the amount of data you want Myddleware to read depending on the reference date.
-You can change the reference date if you need to then click on ```“Save”``` to obtain a simulation of the number of transfers.
+You can change the reference date if you need to then click on ```Save``` to obtain a simulation of the number of transfers.

 ### Run the rule

 !>If you didn’t change the reference date, you can create a new record in your source application.
-Then return to your rule and click on ```“run the rule”```.
+Then return to your rule and click on ```run the rule```.

 ![Create rule](images/basic_usage/rule/rule_detail3.png)

 Once your rule is executed, you can view the current task by clicking on the link atthe top of the page.Youwill then be redirected,

 You will find all the information related to your task.
-To view all your transfersrelated to your rule, click on ```"Display the document"```.
+To view all your transfersrelated to your rule, click on ```Display the document```.

 If you click on a transfer, you will be able to open it, you will then see what Myddleware has read in the source application and what it has been sent in thetarget application.